-My bias, from working with people for 35+ years, is to involve people as much as possible in all aspects of work decisions and planning.
+The bias of many HR and management professionals with many years of experience is to involve people as much as possible in all aspects of work decisions and planning.
 This involvement increases ownership and commitment, retains your best employees, and fosters an environment in which people choose to be motivated and contributing.

 You cannot place enough importance on the difference between an employee owning a goal, project, or team and an employee who was sweet-talked into the position.
-Employees who are sold or required don't bring the same level of energy and enthusiasm to their job as the employee who owns the job.
+Employees who are sold on a goal or required to participate don't bring the same level of energy and enthusiasm to their job as the employee who owns the job.

 Team Building in Delegation

-It is also important for team building.
-I am not, however, a fan of consensus decision making which is time-consuming and may generate solutions that satisfy the lowest common denominator on which people can agree.
+Employee involvement and engagement are also important for team building.
+Despite the need for the thorough involvement of all employees affected by a decision in decision making, consensus decision making which is time-consuming and may generate solutions that satisfy the lowest common denominator on which people can agree is not encouraged.

-How to involve employees in decision making and continuous improvement activities is the strategic aspect of involvement and can include such methods as suggestion systems, manufacturing cells, work teams, continuous improvement meetings, Kaizen (continuous improvement) events, corrective action processes and periodic discussions with the supervisor.
+How to involve employees in decision making and continuous improvement activities is the strategic aspect of involvement and can include such methods as suggestion systems, manufacturing cells, work teams, product teams, department meetings, continuous improvement meetings, Kaizen (continuous improvement) events, corrective action processes and periodic discussions of courses of action with the manager.

 Intrinsic to most employee involvement processes is training in team effectiveness, communication, and problem-solving; the development of reward and recognition systems; and frequently, the sharing of gains made through employee involvement efforts.

 For people and organizations that desire a model to apply, the best model of involvement was developed from work by Tannenbaum and Schmidt (1958) and Sadler (1970).